oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0-wd01.md

 > **NOTE:**  Tentative list of Qs the MQTT Transfer Spec should answer; feedback on which might be out-of-scope / SEP (someone else's problem) is welcome.
 > - What is the required minimum interoperable topic structure?
+>   - A proposal is contained in [2.2 Default Topic Structure](#22-default-topic-structure).
 > - What is the OpenC2 message format over MQTT?
+>   - The format proposed by Dave Kemp in [Language Spec issue #353](https://github.com/oasis-tcs/openc2-oc2ls/issues/353), or similar, seems appropriate for use with pub/sub protocols.
+It encapsulates all of the needed information.
 > - Are there any special requirements for the MQTT Client ID?
 > - How does a Producer discover the active consumers in a pub/subs space?
 > - How does a Producer discover the capabilities of active consumers in a pub/subs space?